-Revenue of activities in Nordic countries increased by 13.9% to €186.7 million.
-At constant perimeter and exchange rates, revenue increased by 7.0%.
+Revenue of activities in Nordic countries was stable at €186.4 million because of the unfavorable impact of the exchange rate mainly on Sweden.
+At constant perimeter and exchange rates, revenue increased by 4.0% Nordic countries faced the start of slowdown of activity from the residential construction segment.